Karekare, New Zealand: Tourism

 The settlement was immortalised in song by Crowded House on their Together Alone album in 1993, much of which was recorded at Karekare; the well known Dub/Reggae group, Salmonella Dub, used the name as well on their album Feel the Seasons Change - Live with the NZSO.
-The location will also be familiar to viewers of the film The Piano, which included beach scenes shot at Karekare and Piha.
+The beach was used in the film The Piano, which included scenes shot at both Karekare and Piha.

 Safety information

 The rips along this section of coast are very unpredictable and can shift with little warning, and have caused a number of drownings.
 Lifeguards advise swimming between the red and yellow flags, during patrol hours.

 Education

 There is a small community primary school (Lone Kauri School) with approximately 30 students located at Karekare.
 It is an independently operating branch of Oratia School, under the supervision of a senior teacher.